alphapsa/PIPE/README.rst

   e.g. when stellar activity such as flares need to be time resolved, or when ingress/egress is desired to be better resolved for timing purposes.

+* Targets with a bright source nearby (e.g. binaries) can have their photometry individually resolved.

 * For faint targets PSF extraction makes better use of the signal by weighting it properly over the PSF, so that higher S/N photometry can be extracted.